duarteocarmo/duarteocarmo.com/content/posts/17-work-from-home.md

 ## Start the day right

-One of the worst mistakes is to keep your pijamas on. **ALWAYS** shower and get dressed!
+One of the worst mistakes is to keep your pajamas on. **ALWAYS** shower and get dressed!
 Even if you're not going anywhere, getting ready puts you in the mindset of getting things done.
 Usually, this is how my morning goes:

 1. Get up
 2. (Sports, I usually go for a run)